AminoffZ/wsl2-avd-connector/README.md

 # WSL2 AVD Connector

-Links WSL2 to Android Virtual Devices on Windows.
+Minimal Android Virtual Device emulator on Windows that can link to WSL2.

 ## Reference Guide